celestiaorg/docs/docs/nodes/celestia-node-metrics.md

 ## Metrics endpoint design considerations

-At the moment, the architecture of `celestia-node` metrics works as specified in the following [ADR](https://github.com/celestiaorg/celestia-node/blob/main/docs/adr/adr-010-incentivized-testnet-monitoring.md).
+At the moment, the architecture of `celestia-node` metrics works as specified in the following [ADR #010](https://github.com/celestiaorg/celestia-node/blob/main/docs/adr/adr-010-incentivized-testnet-monitoring.md).

 Essentially, the design considerations here will necessitate running an OpenTelemetry (OTEL) collector that connects to Celestia